oracle/weblogic-azure/aks/dbTemplate.md

   - Finish other inputs, create **Review + create** to provison a cluster.

-You will get a WebLogic cluster with your data source driver built in the image.
+You will get an {{ site.data.var.wlsFullBrandName }} cluster with your data source driver built in the image.

 ### Database Instance